 What Is the Recovery Time for Hand Surgery?

 For patients who do require hand surgery, it may take roughly three months before you recover full strength in your hand and up to six months before you regain your full range of motion.
 Physical therapy can go a long way toward expediting the healing process; make sure that you and your hand orthopedic hand specialist discuss the role that physical therapy plays in your recovery.

 At the Orthopedic & Sports Medicine Center, our experienced orthopedic hand doctors and staff are proud to offer exceptional orthopedic care to people throughout the communities of northwest Missouri and northeast Kansas.
 Our hand doctors are available at our office in St. Joseph, Missouri, as well as at the Mosaic Medical Center in Maryville, Missouri, the Northwest Medical Center in Albany, Missouri, the Wright Memorial Hospital in Trenton, Missouri, the Benedictine College in Atchison, Kansas, and the Hiawatha Community Hospital in Hiawatha, Kansas.

-Our board-certified orthopedic surgeons, Dr. Corey Trease and Dr. Brian Duncan, have years of experience in treating patients with a variety of hand injuries or conditions.
-Our orthopedic hand surgeons have the knowledge and skills to perform a thorough evaluation and provide an accurate diagnosis and viable treatment options.
+Our board-certified orthopedic surgeon, Dr. Corey Trease has years of experience in treating patients with a variety of hand injuries or conditions.
+Our orthopedic hand surgeon has the knowledge and skills to perform a thorough evaluation and provide an accurate diagnosis and viable treatment options.
 Conservative methods will always be recommended first, but there are some cases when surgery is required to help eliminate pain and restore proper function.